plantagoIT/strapi-drag-drop-content-type-plugin/README.md

 ## 🤝 Contribute
 Feel free to fork and make pull requests to this plugin.
 All input is welcome - thanks for all contributions so far!

+## ⭐️ Support
+I you like this project, please give it a star.
+Maybe this will help it getting integrated to strapi's core some day 😊.